shovon/blog.salrahman.com/src/posts/what-people-forgot-about-react.md

 Some rather astute observer would have looked at the problem of writing web UI during web's mid-2000s boom pre-React, and would have concluded that UI application state is merely a change over time.

 That would not have been a novel idea.
 This insight has been documented repeatedly.
-The "observer pattern" by the "Gang of Four" in 1994 is a good example. _Out of the Tarpit_ in 2006 made mention of "state merely being derived".
+The ["observer pattern"](https://en.wikipedia.org/wiki/Observer_pattern) by the ["Gang of Four"](https://en.wikipedia.org/wiki/Design_Patterns) in 1994 is a good example. [_Out of the Tarpit_](https://curtclifton.net/papers/MoseleyMarks06a.pdf) in 2006 made mention of "state merely being derived".

-Even 1943, we had the idea of global state merely being an update in response to an input, and we've invented the "finite state automaton", or "finite state machine".
+Even in 1943, we had the idea of global state merely being an update in response to an input, and we've invented the ["finite state automaton"](https://en.wikipedia.org/wiki/Finite-state_machine), or "finite state machine".

 Combining that, we see that UI can be modeled easily as an FSA/FSM.